Corporate Governance Guidelines

 As amended by the Board of Directors as of August 3, 2022

 A majority of the members of the Board of Directors (the “Board”) of Landstar System, Inc., (the “Company”) shall satisfy the director independence requirements of the NASDAQ and the applicable rules and regulations promulgated by the Securities and Exchange Commission.
 The Company will review the independence of each director annually, or more frequently if required by applicable law or stock exchange regulation.

 The number of members of the Board is currently fixed by resolution of the Board at eight directors.
 The Board may consider increasing its size in order to accommodate the availability of an outstanding candidate or reducing its size if the Board determines a smaller Board would be more appropriate.

 A Chairman of the Board will be elected by the Board from among its members to preside at all meetings of the Board.

 The Nominating and ESG Committee will recommend to the Board criteria for the selection of directors and periodically review the criteria adopted by the Board.
 The Board seeks members from diverse professional backgrounds who combine a broad spectrum of experience and expertise with a reputation for integrity.
 Directors should have experience in positions with a high degree of responsibility, be leaders in the companies or institutions with which they are affiliated, and be selected based upon the contributions they can make.
 Directors should be financially literate and have a sound understanding of business strategy, corporate governance and board operations.
 Directors should plan to make a significant time commitment to the Company.

 5. Selection of New Director Candidates

-The Board will select new director candidates based on the recommendations of the Nominating and Corporate Governance Committee.
+The Board will select new director candidates based on the recommendations of the Nominating and ESG Committee.

 6. Term Limits